pedroalexribeiro/learn-rails/README.md

 # Learning Rails

-Learning Rails with a tutorial from [learn-rails-com] (http://learn-rails.com/).
+Learning Rails with a tutorial from [learn-rails.com] (http://learn-rails.com/).